Antibiotics & Health

 Antibiotics & Health Overview

 Antimicrobial resistance (AMR) has been termed the ‘silent pandemic’ as it makes it more difficult and even impossible to treat bacterial infections.
-In 2019, the World Health Organisation (WHO) declared AMR one of the top 10 global health threats facing humanity.
+In 2019, the World Health Organization (WHO) declared AMR one of the top 10 global health threats facing humanity.

-It is recognised not only as a global threat to public health, but also to economic prosperity, as the global economic costs associated with AMR are likely to be $100 trillion and lead to a long-term 3.8% decrease in GDP by 2050.
+It is recognised not only as a global threat to public health, but also to economic prosperity, as the global economic costs associated with AMR are likely to be US$100 trillion and lead to a long-term 3.8% decrease in GDP by 2050.

 Reliance on the routine use of antibiotics in factory farming for growth promotion and prophylaxis has resulted in animal agriculture accounting for an estimated 70% of antibiotic consumption globally.
 The industry is consequently a significant contributor to AMR globally, with this expected to rise as more countries embrace intensive farming systems to meet the growing demand for meat, dairy and fish.
 It is projected that by 2030, antibiotic consumption in farm animals will increase by 67%.